abdelhakimbenkrama/Binary_feature_extractor/README.md

 # Binary_feature_extractor

-preproceesing method for image classification using machine learning\n this method is based on XOR pereceptron using feedforward algorithm
+preproceesing method for image classification using machine learning , this method is based on XOR pereceptron using feedforward algorithm